 Net cash provided by financing activities was \$116 million during 2006 as compared to net cash used in financing activities of \$405 million during 2005.

-The \$116 million of net cash provided by financing activities consisted of the following:
+The factors contributing to the \$116 million of net cash provided by financing activities during 2006 are detailed above.